BUEC500C1/video-javierroberts/README.md

     ![running2](sample_images/video-running2.png)
     ![running3](sample_images/video-running3.png)

+# Testing:

+    I used pytest for testing.
+Tests should pass even without gcloud and tweepy credentials as there are hardcoded stub functions included.

 # Answers to assigment questions:

     1. Given that the Macbook I am using has an I7 quadcore processor, I believe it should be able to process 4 simultaneous API calls.